 5. Repeat procedure:

 - Check pulse after 1 minute and continue checking for every few minutes for consciousness or progress in the condition.
-(If you don’t see any change for 10 minutes then rush them to nearby vet or animal hospital)
+(If you don’t see any change for 10 minutes then rush them to a nearby vet or animal hospital)

 - After 10 minutes if there is no change then stop doing it.
-(Contact your vet for further instructions or rush them to nearby medic)
+(Contact your vet for further instructions or rush them to a nearby medic)

 Compression per breath